dkfriend07/test-smart-tutorial/source/index.html.md

 In this example ```Launch URI``` is launch.html. launch.html redirects to the FHIR authorization server which in-turn redirects to the ```Redirect URI```, index.html, upon a successful authentication.

 Post authentication, index.html exchanges the returned authorization token for an access token and is then able to request resources from the FHIR server.
 Let's take a deeper look at launch.html and get it ready for authentication.
-For more information about the SMART app launching vist the [SMART Health IT site](http://docs.smarthealthit.org/authorization/)
+For more information about the SMART app launching vist the <a href="http://docs.smarthealthit.org/authorization/" target="_blank">SMART Health IT site</a>.

 ![alt text](ehr_launch_seq.png "High Level EHR APP Launch Flow")